Last Updated on

 Flights from Hai Phong to Da Nang cost $40-50 USD and can be purchased with little advance warning.
 The Hai Phong airport is small, so getting through security is easy.
 Enjoy your quick trip!

 Da Nang is a large city with lots to do, and Hoi An is the UNESCO-protected historical town 45 minutes south.
-You could easily spend a week between the two cities (we were here for a month and didn’t get around to everything!), but here are the basics of what you should do in Da Nang and Hoi An.
+You could easily spend 1 week in Vietnam between the two cities (we were here for a month and didn’t get around to everything!), but here are the basics of what you should do in Da Nang and a Hoi An itinerary.

 1. Golden Hands Bridge and Ba Na Hills Amusement Park

 The Golden Hands Bridge has become a worldwide phenomenon since it’s introduction in June 2018.
-Honestly, this attraction is actually worth the hype.
+Honestly, this attraction is actually worth the hype and definitely one of the best things to do in Vietnam.
 It’s not only a beautiful piece of modern engineering, it also happens to be on the grounds of one of Southeast Asia’s most popular amusement parks.
+Kids of all ages will love it!

 It will take a full day to visit the Golden Hands Bridge and Ba Na Hills amusement park, but you’ll hate yourself if you don’t.
 The extended, multi-tiered grounds of Ba Na Hills were designed to entertain more guests than ever visit.
 You’ll have access to one of the world’s longest cable car systems, the Golden Hands Bridge, European-style sculpture gardens, and yes, indoor and outdoor thrill rides.